 Lifelong learning opportunities are offered through a broad spectrum of non-credit courses, workshops, and seminars developed in response to input from individuals and the business community.
+The types of training delivered are wide-ranging and include Leadership and Professional Development, Computer and Information Technology, Health and Safety, and Technical Skills.
 Classes are available in person and online.